vondryas/Wild-animal-detector-data-receiver/README.md

 # Wild Animal Detection TTN Data Receiver

-A desktop application built with Electron to receive and display data from a photo trap connected via [The Things Network (TTN)](https://www.thethingsnetwork.org/), using MQTT.
+A desktop application built with Electron to receive and display data from a camera trap connected via [The Things Network (TTN)](https://www.thethingsnetwork.org/), using MQTT.
 It is used to monitor wildlife detection events (e.g., does and wild boars) sent by the device.
 Device code is available in [ESP32-wild-animal-detector](https://github.com/vondryas/ESP32-wild-animal-detector) repository.

 ---